JerryNixon/dab-demo-environment-script/readme.md

-  -ContainerAppName "my-api" `                        # Custom Container App name (will be lowercase) -AcrName "myregistry123" `                          # Custom ACR name (alphanumeric only, lowercase) -LogAnalyticsName "my-logs" `                       # Custom Log Analytics workspace name -ContainerEnvironmentName "my-aca-env"              # Custom Container App Environment name -McpInspectorName "my-inspector"                    # Custom MCP Inspector name
+  -ContainerAppName "my-api" `                        # Custom Container App name (will be lowercase) -AcrName "myregistry123" `                          # Custom ACR name (alphanumeric only, lowercase) -LogAnalyticsName "my-logs" `                       # Custom Log Analytics workspace name -ContainerEnvironmentName "my-aca-env" `            # Custom Container App Environment name -McpInspectorName "my-inspector" `                  # Custom MCP Inspector name -SqlCommanderName "my-sql-cmd"                      # Custom SQL Commander name
 ```

 ### MCP Inspector

-By default, the script deploys an [MCP Inspector](https://github.com/anthropic/mcp-inspector) container alongside your DAB API.
+By default, the script deploys an [MCP Inspector](https://modelcontextprotocol.io/docs/tools/inspector) container alongside your DAB API.
 This provides:

 - **Web UI** for testing and debugging your DAB MCP endpoint
 - **Network connectivity** via internal DNS to DAB's MCP endpoint at `http://<container-name>.internal:5000/mcp`
-- **No additional configuration** required - automatically connects to DAB
+- **No authentication** required (`DANGEROUSLY_OMIT_AUTH=true` for testing/development)
-- **External ingress** enabled for easy browser access
+- **External ingress** enabled for easy browser access on port 6274

 The MCP Inspector runs in the same Azure Container Apps Environment as your DAB container, giving it private network access through the built-in internal DNS resolution.
-The inspector is configured with `MCP_SERVER_URL` pointing to the DAB MCP endpoint.
-You can disable it with `-NoMcpInspector` if not needed.
+It uses `ghcr.io/modelcontextprotocol/inspector:latest`.
+You can disable it with `-NoMcpInspector` or customize the name with `-McpInspectorName "custom-name"`.

+### SQL Commander

+By default, the script deploys a [SQL Commander](https://github.com/jerrynixon/sql-commander) container that provides a web-based UI for managing your Azure SQL database.
+This provides:

+- **Web-based SQL query interface** for running queries and viewing results
+- **Azure AD authentication** connects using Azure Default credentials (same as the deployment)
+- **Connection string** configured via `ConnectionStrings__db` environment variable
-- **External ingress** enabled for easy browser access
+- **External ingress** enabled for easy browser access on port 8080

-The MCP Inspector runs in the same Azure Container Apps Environment as your DAB container, giving it private network access through the built-in internal DNS resolution.
-The inspector is configured with `MCP_SERVER_URL` pointing to the DAB MCP endpoint.
-You can disable it with `-IncludeMcpInspector:$false` if not needed.
+The SQL Commander container uses `jerrynixon/sql-commander:latest` and connects to your Azure SQL database using the same authentication as the PowerShell script.
+You can disable it with `-NoSqlCommander` or customize the name with `-SqlCommanderName "custom-name"`.

 ### Resource naming rules